mattcroat/joy-of-code/posts/svg-animation-library/svg-animation-library.md

 ## The Motivation

-Inspired by [Motion Canvas](https://motioncanvas.io/), I made the presentational framework [Animotion](https://animotion.pages.dev/) to suit my needs for making animated videos using code, instead of having to learn animation software.
+Inspired by [Motion Canvas](https://motioncanvas.io/), I made the presentational framework [Animotion](https://animotion.pages.dev/) for making animated videos using code, instead of having to learn animation software.

-Animotion isn't sophisticated as Motion Canvas but it's simple to use.
-You create the presenation, and record the voiceover in one take.
-You don't have to record the audio separately and sync it to the presentation.
+Animotion is only responsible for animating layout transitions and code blocks between slides.
+Instead of recording and matching the audio to a timeline, you record the voicover over the slides.

-That being said I wanted a way to create animations that complements Animotion.
+You can use any JavaScript animation library in your slides, but I always wanted a bespoke animation library that complements Animotion.

-{% embed src="https://stackblitz.com/github/joysofcode/motion-svg?embed=1&file=src%2Froutes%2F%2Bpage.svelte" title="Motion SVG" %}
+{% embed src="https://stackblitz.com/github/joysofcode/motion-svg?ctl=1&embed=1&file=src%2Froutes%2F%2Bpage.svelte&title=Motion SVG" title="Motion SVG" %}

 You can find the code on [GitHub](https://github.com/joysofcode/motion-svg).